 Optional returns are returns on which you report some of the income that you would otherwise report on the final return.
 By filing one or more optional returns, you may reduce or eliminate tax for the deceased.
 This is possible because you can claim certain amounts more than once, split them between returns, or claim them against specific kinds of income.

 Chart 1 summarizes the information for optional returns.
 You may also want to get Interpretation Bulletin IT326, Returns of Deceased Persons as "Another Person" for more information.

-You can choose to file up to three of the following optional returns for certain income:
+You may be able to file up to three of the following optional returns for certain income: